[Previous] [Next]

 Consulting the Documents

 A complete copy of each document in the exhibit may be examined at the European Reference Desk in the Main Reading Room, Thomas Jefferson Building.
-A free list of all items in the exhibit may be obtained at the European Reference Desk or from the European Division, Library of Congress, Washington, DC 20540, telephone (202) 707-5414.
+The exhibit catalog provides a list of all items that were presented in the exhibit as well as their provenance.

 Acknowledgments